Migrant, refugee chaos at a train station in Macedonia

 A Red Cross official estimated that 2,000 per day are crossing from Greece into Macedonia, up from 1,000 several weeks ago, and converging on the train station.

-Many are racing to Hungary before completion of a four-metre (13-foot) high fence along its border with Serbia at the end of August.
+Many are racing to Hungary before completion of a four-meter (13-foot) high fence along its border with Serbia at the end of August.

 The fence, with its Cold War echoes in ex-communist eastern Europe, risks creating a bottleneck.
 This year alone, 90,000 people have sought asylum in Serbia, thus avoiding arrest before continuing north to Hungary.
 The real number passing through is likely much higher.

-Macedonia says it is doing everything it can to deal with the problem, but as in Serbia, the scale of the crisis has already far outstripped the meagre resources of the ex-Yugoslav republic.
+Macedonia says it is doing everything it can to deal with the problem, but as in Serbia, the scale of the crisis has already far outstripped the meager resources of the ex-Yugoslav republic.

 Beyond a couple of police officers, a Reuters reporter saw no sign of any official attempt to keep order at the train station on Friday and Saturday as thousands tried to board the two or three international trains that pass through each day.